 To apply, please prepare the following materials.
 Applications must be submitted electronically as a single PDF document that includes:

 - A statement addressing the following questions (two pages max for all).
 Please use examples of your instructional experiences in your response including links to teaching materials, videos, etc.:

-- Why do you want to become a presenter for ACRL’s Scholarly Communication workshop?
+- Why do you want to be a presenter for this workshop?